Setting Up Preview Deployments for GitHub Pull Requests

 Pitfall 1: Production Database Access

-The Issue: The PR in question connected preview deployments directly to the production database.
-While this provides realistic testing, it creates significant risks:
+The Issue: My preview deployments connect directly to the production database with full read/write access.
+While this provides the most realistic testing possible, it creates significant risks:

 The Solution: Use one of these approaches: